-This document outlines revised arrangements for how adults and older people care services will be integrated and delivered by The Moray Council and NHS Grampian and is prepared in line with the requirements of the Public Bodies (Joint Working) (Scotland) Act 2014 (the "Act") Public Bodies (Joint Working) (Scotland) Act 2014.
+This document outlines revised arrangements for how adults and older people care services will be integrated and delivered by The Moray Council and NHS Grampian and is prepared in line with the requirements of the Public Bodies (Joint Working) (Scotland) Act 2014 (the "Act")

-In revising the 20158 Integration Scheme we have engaged with carers, people who currently use health and social care services in Moray, and our joint workforce.
-We have also subjected the draft revised Scheme to an extensive consultation exercise and have made further changes to the document based on the views and comments expressed both by people and the organisations expressed by people and the organisations who took the opportunity to respond.
+In revising the 2018 Integration Scheme we have engaged with carers, people who currently use health and social care services in Moray, and our joint workforce.
+We have also subjected the draft revised Scheme to an extensive consultation exercise and have made further changes to the document based on the views and comments expressed both by people and the organisations who took the opportunity to respond.